 Part 1: Building the trap

 This part is optional.
-Scroll down if you already have something to build off of.
+Scroll down if you already have something to build off of, or don’t wanna make it.
 But here we go!

 It’s just an empty small map.
 Let’s change that!